Music plays an important role in Lutheran liturgies.

 Our choir plays a role in our worship life.

 The choir, which numbers about 12, leads the congregation in song and offers a choir anthem as part of three Sunday services each month.
 The choir always welcomes new members.
-For more information, contact Choir Director Sharon MacKenzie-Jordan at email@example.com
+For more information, contact Music Director Sharon MacKenzie-Jordan at firstname.lastname@example.org

 As well, LCOS is home to members and attendees who have a variety of musical talents.
-On any given Sunday, people taking part in the worship service may hear an organ, or a piano, or a French horn or a flute or an occasional guitar as part of the liturgy.
+On any given Sunday, people taking part in the worship service may hear an organ, or a piano, or a violin, or a French horn or a flute or an occasional guitar as part of the liturgy.

 Once a year, the congregation takes part in a Chicago Folk Service – a Lutheran service dating back to the early 1970s.
 The folk service is intended to be sung in its entirety and is accompanied by our “house band” featuring the French horn, flute and drum.